 The deliciousness of these brownies is due to a slight mishap that turned out very well.
 The recipe on the Bakers chocolate box said large pan; we went smaller (by accident) and a classic was born.
 Clearly, you never know what might happen in the kitchen, so do not despair!
 One minor warning: do not make this recipe if you crave solitude.
 The smell of baking brownies will have many, many people pounding on your door.

-4 squares Bakers unsweetened chocolate
+4 squares Bakers unsweetened chocolate1 1/2 stick butter

 2 cups sugar